 After attending the symposium, participants will be able to:

-Register by August 25 to Save.
-Your membership must be current in order to receive the discounted member rate.
+Registration for the symposium opens Monday, August 8.
+Your membership must be current to receive the discounted member rate.
 Nonmembers may apply for ARRS membership and pay the member fees.

 Residents and fellows with an interest in abdominal imaging as well as practicing radiologists looking to improve their interpretation of hepatopancreatobiliary cancer imaging.